Asyaakkusss/csds_344_project1/README.md

 7. E/W lights only allow for left turns.
 N/A are red.
 Cars on E/W can only turn left.

 Unsecure States
-1. E/W pedestrians risk being run over if they cross N/S lights being green or yellow because of cars turning right.
+1. E/W pedestrians risk being run over if they cross N/S lights being green or yellow because of cars turning right on green.
-2. N/S pedestrians risk being run over if they cross E/W lights being green or yellow because of cars turning right.
+2. N/S pedestrians risk being run over if they cross E/W lights being green or yellow because of cars turning right on green.
 3. Pedestrians try to cross diagonally.
-4. Cars turn right on red, there may be pedestrians crossing.
+4. Cars turn right on red, there may be pedestrians crossing in the area that they are allowed in.